pazilla/pazilla.github.io/README.md

-pazilla.github.io
+Welcome to the community!
 =================

-Check out the camping.markdown file for a good example of a file to practice editing.
+Please look at the camping.markdown file for a good example of a file to practice editing.
 Please create an issue using the issues link if you want to ask a question.

 Thank you!